The facts and figures behind Kelly Slater's Surf Ranch

 4. In 2017, a team from the USC Viterbi School of Engineering, which included Fincham, Larry Redekopp, Tony Maxworthy and Fred Browand, conducted a feasibility study to assess the artificial wave potential;

 5. The initial tests for the man-made wave pool were made using a 1/15-scale, donut-shaped tank located in a restricted warehouse, in Los Angeles;

 6. The early name for the circular surf parks was "Kelly Slater Surf Experience";

-7. When in 2015 Kelly Slater unveiled the first prototype built in Leemore, Central California, the pool pumped 45-second barreling waves;
+7. When in 2015 Kelly Slater unveiled the first prototype built in Lemoore, Central California, the pool pumped 45-second barreling waves;

 8. It took nearly ten years for the project to see the light of day, from the early lab experiences to the public announcement;

-9. The test site at Leemore is a 2,000 feet long and 500 feet wide man-made lake originally built for water skiing;
+9. The test site at Lemoore is a 2,000 feet long and 500 feet wide man-made lake originally built for water skiing;

 10. The Surf Ranch relies on a unique system of hydrofoils that make the artificial waves rise up over the rectangular pool;

 11. The contours of the lake were designed and perfected with the help of high-tech supercomputers;